AdobeDocs/commerce-extensibility/src/pages/starter-kit/create-integration.md

 1. Click the **Download All** button in the top-right corner.

    The `<Workspace-name>.json` file downloads automatically.
 In this example, the file is named `977AmethystGazelle-1340225-Stage.json`.
+Make sure to rename the file to `workspace.json` and save it in the `scripts/onboarding/config/workspace.json` directory of the starter kit.

 #### Create an integration in Adobe Commerce